TomaszWoloszyn983/shopping-list-application/README.md

 ### **As the application creator:**
-- I want to make the application user friendly
+- I want the application to be friendly and easy to user.
 - I want the application to be free from bugs and errors.

 ## **3. Features**
+The application is made of three main sections:
+- Home Page.
+- Lists section.
+- Lists items view.
+- Register and Login/logout sections.
 The application includes following sections.